 Dictionary.com defines joy as "the emotion of great delight or happiness caused by something exceptionally good or satisfying; keen pleasure; elation."

 Our joy should rise above circumstances.
 This joy is not produced by something external.
-It is supernatural result of a life filled with the Holy Spirit.
+It is a supernatural result of a life filled with the Holy Spirit.

-James 1:2-3 (NKJV)2 My brethren, count it all joy when you fall into various trials,3 knowing that the testing of your faith produces patience.Remember what the angel told the shepherds when he announced Jesus’ birth?
+James 1:2-3 (NKJV)2 My brethren, count it all joy when you fall into various trials,3 knowing that the testing of your faith produces patience.

 Luke 2:10 (NKJV) Then the angel said to them, "Do not be afraid, for behold, I bring you good tidings of great joy which will be to all people.